Interferometric visibility of single-lens models: the thin-arcs approximation: Visibility of reference single-lens models

 \subsection{Key concepts and equations}

 The lens equation relates the angular position of the background source star to that of its multiple images.
-If we set up a cartesian frame of reference $(\mathrm{O}, x, y)$ with axes fixed in the plane of the sky (e.g. North, East) and if we choose the lens to stand at the center of the coordinate system, the complex lens equation for an isolated massive body reads
+If we set up a Cartesian frame of reference $(\mathrm{O}, x, y)$ with axes fixed in the plane of the sky (e.g. north, east) and if we choose the lens to be at the centre of the coordinate system, the complex lens equation for an isolated massive body reads

-where $\zeta$ is the affix of the (point-like) center of the source, $z$ the affix of one of the individual point-like image and $\conj z$ the complex conjugate of $z$.
-For the lens equation to be correct, the quantities $\zeta$ and $z$ are further normalised by $\thE$, the Einstein angular ring radius \citep{Einstein1936}, which is a function of the lens mass $M$, the observer-lens distance $\DL$ and the observer-source distance $\DS$ through
+where $\zeta$ is the affix of the (point-like) centre of the source, $z$ the affix of one of the individual point-like images, and $\conj z$ the complex conjugate of $z$.
+For the lens equation to be correct, the quantities $\zeta$ and $z$ are further normalised by $\thE$, the Einstein angular ring radius \citep{Einstein1936}, which is a function of the lens mass $M$, the observer-lens distance $\DL$, and the observer-source distance $\DS$ through

 with $c$ is the speed of light and $G$ the gravitational constant.
-The typical separation of the images is of order of $\thE$; when the source, lens and observer are perfectly aligned, the image is seen as a perfect ring-shaped image, called `Einstein ring'.
-For a given position $\zeta=u_1e^{\I\theta}$ of the source center $\mathcal{S}$ (\Fig{fig_3cas}), the single lens equation \Eq{eq_le} is easily solved by writing $z=re^{\I\theta}$, with $r$ solution of $r^2 - u_1r -1 = 0$.
+The typical separation of the images is of the order of $\thE$; when the source, lens, and observer are perfectly aligned, the image is seen as a perfect ring-shaped image, called an Einstein ring.
+For a given position $\zeta=u_1e^{\I\theta}$ of the source centre $\mathcal{S}$ (\Fig{fig_3cas}), the single lens equation \Eq{eq_le} is easily solved by writing $z=re^{\I\theta}$, with $r$ solution of $r^2 - u_1r -1 = 0$.
 This yields two solutions for the images, $z^{(\pm)}=r^{(\pm)}e^{\I\theta}$, where